silentsignal/zsca/README.md

 	...
 	Enter PIN: <...>

-(it might also as whether you want to overwrite certificate in that slot, but that's okay, just answer y)
+(it might also ask whether you want to overwrite certificate in that slot, but that's okay, just answer `y`)

 	$ ykman openpgp export-certificate att att-attest.pem
 	...